Approved by the U.S. Trustees, InCharge issues Bankruptcy Code-compliant certificates for required pre-filing counseling and pre-discharge education.

 If you plan to file for bankruptcy, you must attend a Pre-Filing Credit Counseling session.
 After filing, you must complete Pre-Discharge Debtor Education before your bankruptcy is finalized.
 InCharge offers both of these educational courses.

-You'll start online, then receive a personal counseling session by telephone where you can discuss the details of your current financial situation with a Certified Financial Counselor.
+With Pre-file Credit Counseling, you’ll start online, then receive a personal counseling session by telephone where you can discuss the details of your current financial situation with a Certified Financial Counselor.
 Your counselor will help you build an accurate picture of your current financial situation, then give specific advice on actions you can take to improve your situation.
-You'll also discuss short- and long-term financial goals and determine if there are any alternatives to bankruptcy.
+You’ll also discuss short- and long-term financial goals and determine if there are any alternatives to bankruptcy.
 The counselor will explain consequences of bankruptcy and actions you can take to get back on sound footing after a bankruptcy.
-InCharge's online course is only $30, whether filing alone or jointly.

-At Home Convenience.
 You can complete the online portion of the course from the convenience of your home computer 24 hours a day, seven days a week.
-The required telephone counseling for bankruptcy pre-filing can be done M-F from 7:00am to 11:00pm (EST) and Saturday from 9:00am to 6:00pm (EST).
-In-person services are available in the Orlando, Florida area by appointment.
 Counseling services are available in English and Spanish.